UPPS 04.02.05 - Data Governance Program

 - All data governance procedures are developed by the Data Governance Council and, depending upon the scope, will be added to this section of the Data Governance Program policy or as additional university policy and procedure statements.

 REVIEWERS OF THIS UPPS

 Reviewers of this UPPS include the following:

-Position Date Associate Director, Institutional Research and Chief Data Governance Officer June 1 EY Director, Institutional Research June 1 EY Director, Enterprise Systems and Deputy Chief Data Governance Officer June 1 EY Associate Vice President for Technology Resources June 1 EY Associate Vice President for Institutional Effectiveness June 1 EY Vice President for Information Technology June 1 EY
+Position Date Director, Institutional Research and Chief Data Governance Officer June 1 E3Y Assistant Vice President, Institutional Research June 1 E3Y Director, Enterprise Systems and Deputy Chief Data Governance Officer June 1 E3Y Associate Vice President for Technology Resources June 1 E3Y Associate Vice President for Institutional Effectiveness June 1 E3Y Vice President for Information Technology June 1 E3Y